TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Method

 \subsection{Recurrent Embedding Scheme}

-In order to introduce temporal information into 3D pre-training for $f^{\text{enc}}$, we first embed current 3D representation $\mathbf{P}_{t_0}$ into future 3D representation ($\mathbf{P}_{t_1}$, $\mathbf{P}_{t_2}$ ...).
+In order to introduce temporal information into 3D pre-training for $f^{\text{enc}}$, we embed the 3D representation $\mathbf{P}_{t_0}$ of the current frame at $t_0$ into future 3D representation ($\mathbf{P}_{t_1}$, $\mathbf{P}_{t_2}$ ...).
 To achieve this, previous literature \cite{4docc, uno} directly apply learnable 3D/2D decoders but neglect the effect of autonomous vehicle's action $\mathbf{A}_{t_n\rightarrow t_{n+1}}$.
-However, the action of the autonomous vehicle is a part of the interaction between the autonomous vehicle and other traffic participants and may influence the motion of pedestrians and other vehicles on the road.
+However, the action of the autonomous vehicle is a part of the interaction between the ego-vehicle and traffic participants, and may influence the motion of the traffic participants on the road; hence, serving as a predictor.
 For example, if the autonomous vehicle does not move for some time, other traffic participants might move faster and vice versa.
 Thus, we propose to take $\mathbf{A}_{t_n\rightarrow t_{n+1}}$ into account and use a recurrent embedding scheme.